 Since insurance providers mostly use the same databases to determine driver premiums, shopping around for a new provider after an accident may only yield slightly better rates.
 In DUI cases, derogatory marks on your record may require you to file an SR-22 and find insurers who serve high-risk profiles.

-How Your Car Insurance Rates can go down
+How Can Your Car Insurance Rates Go Down?

 After a period of time holding a clean driving record following an accident, typically 3-5 years, you’ll see your rates start to decrease.
 Along with a clean driving record, there are other steps you can take to lower your car insurance premiums over time.

-- Shop Around for cheap car insurance — The first step to lowering your insurance premiums is to shop around for a better one.
+- Shop Around for cheap car insurance — The first step to lowering your insurance premiums is to shop insurance quotes for a better one.
 If you feel you’re paying too much, don’t skip this step.
 Find out if you are paying too much by asking.
 This is simple and easy, considering most reputable insurers will often give you an instant quote online.
 And competition in the car insurance world is fierce; providers are always looking for new policyholders.

-- Enroll in a Driving Course — Some states and insurance providers reward drivers for successfully completing approved driving courses.
+- Enroll in a Driving Course — Some states and insurance providers reward drivers for successfully completing approved driving courses..
 This can result in reduced points on your record and insurance discounts.
 Inquire with your insurance provider and state DMV website.

 - Downgrade to a Less Expensive Car — If you’ve been driving a luxury car, you’re paying more for car insurance than a less expensive car.
-Sell your car and buy a cheaper one.
+Sell your car and buy a cheaper on.
 If you make a profit, then apply that to your new cheaper car insurance policy.

 - Stop Owning a Car Altogether — By getting rid of your car, you can purchase non-owner operator car insurance.
 You’ll have to borrow someone’s car to drive, but your insurance will be cheaper, and so will your transportation expenses.